apiaxle/website/api.md

 ## List apis belonging to a key.
 (GET)
 ### Supported query params

+* from: The index of the first api you want to see.
+Starts at zero.
+* to: (default: 10) The index of the last api you want to see.
+Starts at zero.
-* resolve: if set to `true` then the details concerning the listed apis will also be printed.
+* resolve: If set to `true` then the details concerning the listed apis will also be printed.
 Be aware that this will come with a minor performace hit.

 ### Returns